MehdiZonjy/json-transqlify/README.md

   "required": ["country", "city"]
 }
 ```

-Then we can reference both schemas like this
+Then we can reference both schemas like this:
 ```yaml
 version: 1.0
 validator: